FAQs

 How can I tell if a mobile device has been reported lost/stolen?

-Use the CTIA Stolen Phone Checker to enter the device's unique ID—IMEI, MEID, or ESN.
-If the device has been reported as lost or stolen, a red status will state: "Reported Lost or Stolen" If the device has not been reported as lost or stolen, the status will be green.
+Use the CTIA Stolen Phone Checker to enter the device's unique ID—IMEI.
+If the device has been reported as lost or stolen, a red status will state: "Reported Lost or Stolen".
+If the device has not been reported as lost or stolen, the status will be green.

 What does "reported lost or stolen" mean?